PolRF/LM/TESTS.md

   - Context: Implemented a dynamic learning rate to decay the learning rate along the steps.
 The learning rate starts at 6e-4 and decays to a minimum of 6e-5.
   - Results: step 500: train loss 3.321, val loss 3.366, time (s): 24.8, full time: -
   - Conclusions: The implementation of the decaying lr has been successful since the model is learning faster and achieving a lower loss.
 The model trained until step 1281 (the gpu credits were over).
 The lowest training loss was 3.051.
 The model was using 15gb of the gpu memory.
 I should implement checkpoints to don't lose this training when I run out of gpu credits, more logging with wandb and change the hyperparams to use the full 24gb of the gpu.
+- Improved training script:
+  - Context: I implemented different things to improve the training.
+Now we compile the model.
+We use mixed precision with the proper gradient scaler.
+Some tweak on the batch size and gradient accumulation steps to use more gpu (the new A6000 has 48gb of ram 72% usage).
+Also, I implemented the wandb logger to keep track of the training.
+  - Results: The time per step has decreased to 8-10 seconds thanks to compilation and mixed precision.
+The achieved training loss in the first 500 steps was